Updated to: 03 September 2019Download as PDF

 The Environment and Natural Resources Law (Legislative Decree no.613 of 1990) stipulates the procedures for the implementation of EIA for activities, projects or works that can cause environmental damage.
 The energy and mining sector issued specific regulations on environmental protection activities for metallurgical mining and oil and gas drilling activities in 1993.
 In 1994 the electricity sector established specific norms for EIA in the sector.

 In 2005 the Congress approved the General Environment Law (Law no. 28611, 2005).
-With the creation of the Ministry of Environment in 2008 environmental management in the country was furthered.
-In of the first results were the environmental quality standards.
+With the creation of the Ministry of Environment in 2008 environmental management in the country was further developed.

-General EIA procedures were only approved in 2009 by the Law on the National System of Environmental Impact Assessment, SEIA (Law no. 27446).
+General EIA procedures were approved in 2009 by the Law on the National System of Environmental Impact Assessment, SEIA (Law no. 27446).
 The passing of this Law has been important to unify and develop the EIA procedures for all sectors.
+The law was modified several times to cater for changes to the screening lists (projects subject to EIA) .

 • 1990 Law of Environment and Natural Resources